schiebermc/Game_AI/pong/README.md

 * Follower
 * Reverser

-Here is an example of two followers cooperating with each other.
+Here is an example of two reversers cooperating with each other.
 I even increased the ball speed and rate of random orthogonal velocity shifts:

 ![](figures/2cpu_reversers.mov)